Birsa Munda: In popular culture

 In 2004, a Hindi film, Ulgulan-Ek Kranti (The Revolution) was made by Ashok Saran.
 Deepraj Rana played Birsa Munda in the film, and 500 Birsaits (followers of Birsa) appeared as extras.
-Another film, Birsa Munda - The Black Iron Man, by Rajesh Mittal was released the same year.
+Another film, Birsa Munda – The Black Iron Man, by Rajesh Mittal was released the same year.

-In 2008, a Hindi film based on the life of Birsa, Gandhi Se Pehle Gandhi (Gandhi Before Gandhi), was directed by Iqbal Durran, based on his own novel of the same name.
+In 2008, a Hindi film based on the life of Birsa, Gandhi Se Pehle Gandhi (Gandhi Before Gandhi), was directed by Iqbal Durrani, based on his own novel of the same name.
 Bhagwan Birsa Munda, an Indian biographical short film by Rajan Khosa, was released in 2020.

 Ramon Magsaysay Award winner, writer-activist Mahasweta Devi's historical fiction, Aranyer Adhikar (Right to the Forest, 1977), a novel for which she won the Sahitya Akademi Award for Bengali in 1979, is based on his life and the Munda Rebellion against the British Raj in the late 19th century; she later wrote an abridged version, Birsa Munda, specifically for young readers.